JulienOrain/documentation/docs/guides/other/report-templates/index.md

 svcLevelGetType takes a Service Level object as a single argument and will return a string with the type of Service Level.

-This would currently be either Availablity or Latency.
+This would currently be either Availability or Latency.

 ### func svcLevelGetTrends (svcName string, sl ServiceLevel, lrs *[]Report) string

 svcLevelGetTrends takes 3 arguments:

 - A string with the Service Name
-- A Service Level Oject
+- A Service Level Object
 - An array of Report object containing recent history

 It returns a string with a series of icons showing shown the results of SLI Reports in your recent history.